Best Short Film

 Naming Sponsor: Creative Saskatchewan

 To qualify for this category, 3 episodes of a longer series must be submitted.
 Please see Rules & Terms below for submission details.
-The winner of this award will receive a $250 cash prize, and their own individual-sized trophy.
+The winner of this award will receive a $250 cash prize, and a trophy.

 Naming Sponsor: B.E.ZEE Productions

 This award will be given to an outstanding performance by on-screen talent in a submitted film.
-The winner of this award will receive a $100 cash prize, and their own individual-sized trophy.
+The winner of this award will receive a $100 cash prize, and a trophy.

 Best Technical Achievement

 This award will recognize achievement in the technical aspects of a nominated film, including cinematography, sound design, and post-production.
-The winner of this award will receive a $100 cash prize, and their own individual-sized trophy.
+The winner of this award will receive a $100 cash prize, and a trophy.

 Text in your vote!
 Each film will be assigned a text code, and during a specific voting period, audience members will be asked to vote for their favourite nominated film.
-The winner of this award will receive a $100 cash prize, and their own individual-sized trophy.
+The winner of this award will receive a $100 cash prize, and a trophy.

 SIFA is adjudicated by a jury panel of three professional independent Saskatchewan filmmakers